COGS18/COGS18.github.io/_build/materials/19-OpenSource.md

 ### Github

 <div class="alert alert-success">
-Github is a software development platform, which is often used to host and develop open source projects.
+Github is a software development platform, which is used to host and develop open source projects.
 </div>

 ### PYPI: Python Package Index

 <div class="alert alert-success">
-The Python Package Index is a repository of software for the Python programming language.
+The Python Package Index is a software repository for the Python programming language.
 </div>

 ### PIP: Python Installer